lilana-ml/-An-Ensemble-based-Breast-Cancer-Predictive-Model/README.md

 ## Acknowledgements

-I would like to acknowledge the repository [Ensemble Techniques for Breast Cancer Detection](https://github.com/FaraazArsath/Ensemble_techniques_breast_cancer_detection) by Faraaz Arsath for providing inspiration and guidance regarding the ensemble model architectures used in this project.
+I would like to acknowledge the repository https://github.com/FaraazArsath/Ensemble_techniques_breast_cancer_detection/commits?author=FaraazArsath(https://github.com/FaraazArsath/Ensemble_techniques_breast_cancer_detection) by Faraaz Arsath for providing inspiration and guidance regarding the ensemble model architectures used in this project.